 There are some business owners and managers who might dismiss remote work as just another modern trend, but as I sit in my dining room, writing about how to engage remote employees, I can say firsthand, that’s just not true.
-For almost two years now, I’ve worked exclusively from my home!
-And the statistics are in my favor too.
+For almost three years now, I’ve worked exclusively from my home!
+And the statistics for remote work are in my favor too.

 - A Global Workplace Analytics study found that a typical business will annually save around $11,000 per person, just by taking advantage of remote work policies.

 - Gallup’s State of the American Workplace report confirmed that about 43% of workers in the United States are working remotely most of the time.